-I am seventeen-years-old.
-I am experiencing abdominal pain & tenderness, gas & constipation, everyday, and I am lactose intolerant.
+I am 17 years old.
+I am experiencing abdominal pain and tenderness, gas and constipation, everyday, and I am lactose intolerant.
 I looked up the symptoms to colon cancer and I have all of them except bleeding from the stool.
 I'm thinking about going to the doctor but what do I say to them?
 I also experience a nervous stomach so I thought it might be ulcers.
 Can you please help me, because I think I am too young to have colon cancer?

 You are right that colon cancer would be extraordinarily rare in someone your age.
 However, a number of other intestinal conditions are more common in people your age, including: